 The first thing you need to do is slice your meat into 1/4 or 1/8 inch slices against the grain.
 The easiest way to do this is to partially thaw your round steaks, and then slice against the grain.
 If you wait until the meat has completely thawed it will be hard to get consistent thickness.

 While you’re slicing, be sure to trim away any pieces of silverskin or fat on the meat.
 The silverskin is not great after it’s been smoked.
+This is one of the reasons we select a lean cut of meat for jerky.
+The fat tends to not cook very well and makes the jerky extra hard to chew.

-Put all of your slices of meat in a gallon zip lock and set off to the side.
+When you’re done slicing put all of your slices of meat in a gallon zip lock and set off to the side.

 Smoked Jerky Marinade

-In a medium sized bowl combine soy sauce, beer, honey, Worcestershire, garlic salt, onion powder, red pepper flakes, and brown sugar.
+In a medium-sized bowl combine soy sauce, beer, honey, Worcestershire, garlic salt, onion powder, red pepper flakes, and brown sugar.

 I like to let the meat marinate for at least 12 hours, but I’ve found it’s best if you can wait a full 24 hours.
 That’s enough time for the flavors to really get absorbed into the meat.